-The Baroque church of Santa Maria in Campitelli wasbuilt as the shrine for a tiny icon of the Madonna and Child, which was believed to have stopped an outbreak of the plague in 1656.
-It was designed by Carlo Rainaldi (1611-91) and built between 1658 and 1667.
+The Baroque church of Santa Maria in Campitelli, also known as Santa Maria in Portico, wasbuilt as the shrine for a tiny icon of the Madonna and Child, which was believed to have stopped an outbreak of the plague in 1656.
+The church was designed by Carlo Rainaldi (1611-91) and built between 1658 and 1667.

 The beautiful silver-gilt and enamel icon, known as the Madonna del Portico, which is thought to date from the 13th century, sits above the high altar in a huge gloria, a dramatic burst of golden rays.
-The icon is only 25 cm high, which makes it difficult to see from the nave.
+The icon is only 10 inches (25 cm) high, which makes it difficult to see from the nave.
 The high altar has been attributed to Giovanni Antonio de Rossi with help from Ercole Ferrata and Johann Paul Schor.

 The first chapel on the left is the Cappella Altieri, which is dedicated to St Joseph and Blessed Ludovica Albertoni.
 The fine marble altarpiece is by Lorenzo Ottoni and depicts the Holy Family appearing to Blessed Ludovica Albertoni in a Vision.
 The identical tombs on the side walls belong to Angelo Altieri and his wife Vittoria Parabiacchi.
 Each tomb bears just a single word: NIHIL (nothing) and VMBRA (shadow).